 You’re one of the country’s prime archers today.
 What does that feel like?

 “Like normal.
-[Laughs] But, yeah, it feels like normal, still.
+[Laughs] But, yeah, it feels normal, seriously.
 And it’s funny because when I was in high school, I never really qualified for the Palarong Pambansa.
 Maybe it’s one of those ‘just because you failed doesn’t mean you can’t stand back up’ clichés.”

 “I once had an opponent who was 50 plus years old (there’s no age limit in archery).
-Go figure… It was fun though.”
+I beat him.
+It was a fun game.”